We love an inquisitive mind here at the NCHP and of course we are always happy to answer your questions.

 How will my work be marked?

 When you submit your assignments, we pass them through plagiarism detection software to ensure it is original work.
 It is then sent to a member of our pool of independent markers.
-Your marker/s will never be the same person as your tutor and will be a practicing therapist and/or an experienced educator, and educated to at least masters level.
+Our marking system is anonymous where possible.
+Your marker/s will be a practicing therapist and/or an experienced educator, and educated to at least masters level.
 In addition to a grade, the marker will also give you constructive feedback that is aimed at helping you improve your academic performance and deepen your understanding of the subject.
 We will email you with your grades and feedback.
 We will get marks back to you within four weeks of submission (i.e. in time for your next weekend of study).

 How do I question a mark I have been given?